Pirkhs/Exhibition-Curator/README.md

     - Total Page Views
     - Date of First Page View
 - Collections can also be paged through at the bottom of that respective collection's section.
+- Choose how many results to show for each collection per page
 - Click on the **'View More'** button under each image to see more info about that objects' :
     - Title
     - Collection Id